Rikitav/ShardScript/readme.md

 # ShardScript
 ![ShardScript Banner](https://github.com/Rikitav/ShardScript/blob/master/formalization/ShardScript-banner.png)

+> [!CAUTION]
+> At the moment, the project is undergoing a massive rewriting from scratch, so the release of version 0.7 has been postponed indefinitely.

+Rewrite progression :
+- [x] Wipe
+- [ ] ...

 **ShardScript** is an embeddable, scripting, compiled, programming language with strict static typing, developed in C++.
 The project features a custom lexer/parser, semantic analyzer, bytecode compiler, stack virtual machine, and a standard library framework.

 ## Check out my Website!